 Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding Accreditation-Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.
 Accreditation-Provisional does not ensure any subsequent accreditation status.
 It is limited to no more than five years from matriculation of the first class.

-Institutional accreditation: Milligan College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, master’s, education specialist, and doctorate degrees.
+Institutional accreditation: Milligan University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, master’s, education specialist, and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Milligan University.

-The faculty of the Milligan College Physician Assistant Program are committed to preparing PAs as servant leaders with clinical expertise.
+The faculty of the Milligan University Physician Assistant Program are committed to preparing PAs as servant leaders with clinical expertise.
 Combined, our faculty have over 50 years of clinical experience in multiple different specialties along with many years of teaching experience.
-Four of the faculty members are certified physician assistants who practice clinically, while two other faculty members hold a Ph.D.
+Five of the faculty members are certified physician assistants who practice clinically, while two other faculty members hold a Ph.D.
 Our faculty members value Milligan’s longstanding tradition of forming great mentoring relationships with students, and they are dedicated to ensuring that students are successful both during the program and as practicing PAs.